Adeliza of Louvain, Queen of England

 In late 1135, King Henry I was in Normandy dealing with a rebellion by the barons in southern Normandy.
 Henry traveled to the castle at Saint-Denis-en-Lyons, Normandy (now called Lyons-la-Forêt) for some hunting.
 According to the chronicler Henry of Huntingdon, Henry ate some lampreys, little eels, which disagreed with him.
 Over the next week, his condition, possibly ptomaine poisoning, worsened.
 On December 1, 1135, King Henry I of England died at the age of 67.
 Henry’s body was brought back to England where he was buried at Reading Abbey.
 Adeliza was present at the dedication of Henry’s tomb on the first anniversary of his death.
 Reading Abbey, along with Henry’s tomb, was destroyed in 1538 during King Henry VIII’s Dissolution of the Monasteries.

-After King Henry I’s death, Adeliza went to live at Arundel Castle which was part of her dower lands.
+After King Henry I’s death, Adeliza went to live at Arundel Castle, part of her dower lands.
 In 1138, Adeliza married William d’Aubigny, 1st Earl of Lincoln and 1st Earl of Arundel and the couple had seven children.
 Among Adeliza and William’s descendants are the well-known Howard family and the Dukes of Norfolk.
 Arundel Castle remains the principal seat of the Duke of Norfolk.

 Arundel Castle; Photo Credit – Wikipedia